Published On: Apr 30 2013 05:16:34 PM CDTUpdated On: May 01 2016 01:00:00 AM CDT

 1971: The National Railroad Passenger Corporation, better known as Amtrak, takes over operation of U.S. passenger rail service.

 1967: Elvis Presley and Priscilla Beaulieu get married in a private ceremony at the Aladdin Hotel in Las Vegas.
+Seen here is a detail view of a copy of their marriage license on display at the Graceland Wedding Chapel in Las Vegas.

-1967: Country music singer-songwriter and actor Tim McGraw, best known for hit songs such as "Don't Take the Girl," "Live Like You Were Dying," "Last Dollar (Fly Away)" and "Felt Good on My Lips," is born Samuel Timothy McGraw in Delhi, La.
+1967: Country music singer-songwriter and actor Tim McGraw, best known for hit songs such as "Don't Take the Girl," "Live Like You Were Dying," "Last Dollar (Fly Away)" and "Felt Good on My Lips," is born Samuel Timothy McGraw in Delhi, Louisiana.
 McGraw is also known for his acting roles in movies such as "Friday Night Lights," "The Blind Side" and "Country Strong."

 1961: Harper Lee wins the Pulitzer Prize for "To Kill a Mockingbird," her first, and only, novel.
 The book was in its 41st week on the bestsellers list when she won the award.

-1954: Singer-songwriter and music producer Ray Parker Jr., best known for writing and performing the theme song to the movie "Ghostbusters," is born in Detroit, Mich.
+1954: Singer-songwriter and music producer Ray Parker Jr., best known for writing and performing the theme song to the movie "Ghostbusters," is born in Detroit, Michigan.
 Parker is seen here in 2009 at the Montreux Jazz Festival.

 1950: Gwendolyn Brooks becomes the first black writer to win the Pulitzer Prize, winning for her book of poetry titled "Annie Allen."